KieranLitschel/KerasSearchCV/README.md

 * total_memory - The fraction of memory on the GPU that should be allocated to the search, note if you get an error messages whose traceback starts "CUBLAS_STATUS_ALLOC_FAILED", you have set the fraction too high, and should try a lower number.
 * seed - The seed passed to make results repeatable, by default it is 0

 Finally we need to call the instances method start, which starts the search.
 If at any point you want to quit the search simply type "quit" and press enter.
+Also note that once the search has finished, you will be informed, and then will need to enter quit to kill all the threads.

 ## Resume a search